google-marketing-solutions/youtube-bulk-uploader/README.md

 ## Quota & Limitations

 By default, YouTube Data API has a daily quota limit of ~50,000 units (~5-6 videos/day).
 You can [request a quota increase](https://developers.google.com/youtube/v3/determine_quota_cost) if needed.
+Please note that quota is set in units and it should be divided by the cost of insert operation which is 1600 at the moment.

+Apart from the YouTube Data API quota, there is also a daily YT video upload limit (not related to the API quota) which differs by the [YouTube account tier](https://support.google.com/youtube/answer/9890437?sjid=9614121666923261862-EU#advancedfeatures).

 The Cloud Function gets the maximum available execution timeout - 60 minutes, so the processing should fit into that time.